Compare

 File-Free Flexibility

-- Speckle: Speckle’s file-free approach is revolutionary.
+• Speckle: Speckle’s file-free approach is revolutionary.
 Simple as that.
-There are no files or boundaries—just object-level data that can be exchanged, modified, and reused across multiple tools in real time.
+There are no files or boundaries; instead, there is object-level data that can be exchanged, modified, and reused across multiple tools in real-time.
 Speckle offers the flexibility that Autodesk can only dream of.

 Collaboration Across Boundaries:

-- Speckle: Speckle’s exchanges aren’t just for show.
-With Speckle, you get read/write workflows to collaborate and coordinate across disciplines fully.
+• Speckle: Speckle’s exchanges aren’t just for show.
+With Speckle, you gain read/write workflows that facilitate seamless collaboration and coordination across disciplines.
 You’re getting real-time interaction and modification, making data exchanges an essential part of the design and decision-making process.

 Granular Control Over Data